 Conservation Data Centre Element Occurrences

 The B.C.
-Conservation Data Centre (CDC) maps known element occurrences (an area of land and/or water where a species or ecosystem is known to have been) of red- and blue-listed species and ecosystems.
-The CDC database includes the best available information and is updated on a regular basis.
+Conservation Data Centre (CDC) uses the NatureServe method to map known locations of species and ecological communities at risk, these are called Element Occurrences (an area of land and/or water where a species or ecosystem is known to have been).
+The CDC database is updated on a regular basis.

-- An element occurrence record (EOR) can consist of one or more source features (i.e. observations) For species, an element occurrence is generally equivalent to a population.
+- An element occurrence record (EO) can consist of one or more source features (i.e. observations) For species, an element occurrence is generally equivalent to a population.